 We were incorporated in Delaware in August 2004 and our headquarters are in Cambridge, Massachusetts.
 In February 2006 we began generating revenue through our sale of Video Cloud.
 By the end of 2006, we had 106 employees and 59 customers.
 In November 2009, we launched the Express edition of our Video Cloud product.
-In May 2011, we announced the release of Brightcove App Cloud, or App Cloud, and made its first commercial sale in September 2011.
+In May 2011, we announced the initial release of Brightcove App Cloud, or App Cloud.
+We made our first commercial sale of App Cloud in September 2011 and made App Cloud generally commercially available in November 2011.
 App Cloud is a software application development and management platform designed to help customers publish and distribute video and other professional digital media through software applications, which we refer to as content apps, across multiple Internet-connected devices.